Galveston Prenuptial Agreement Attorney

 Any pre- or post-marital agreement assumes that both spouses have made a “fair and reasonable disclosure” of their respective property.
 In other words, if one spouse is hiding assets, that can invalidate an agreement.
 Similarly, a court will decline to enforce an agreement if it is “unconscionable” or there is evidence that one spouse did not sign it “voluntarily.”

 It is also a good idea for both spouses to be separately represented by a qualified Galveston pre- and post-marital agreements attorney.
 Having separate representation will give the final agreement more legitimacy in the eyes of the court.
-If you are contemplating a pre- or post-marital agreement and need independent legal advice, contact the Law Offices of Tad Nelson & Associates today at (281) 280-0100 .
+Get the details sorted out before you sign any premarital agreement with an experienced Galveston prenuptial agreement lawyer today.
+Contact the Law Offices of Tad Nelson & Associates at (281) 280-0100 .